-- Chronic straining; (e.g., associated with chronic constipation, frequent bowel movements, chronic cough, heavy lifting, benign prostatic hyperplasia)
+- Excessive straining; (e.g., from chronic constipation, frequent bowel movements, chronic cough, heavy lifting, benign prostatic hyperplasia)

 - Connective tissue disorder (e.g., Ehlers‑Danlos syndrome, scleroderma)